The best way through bullshit was to wade in, hold your nose with one hand and a grenade in the other, and cut straight to it.Alexandra Bracken

 Here are some firms with the highest divergence in ESG ratings they found in their study.
 That’s scary!

-This is a result of a very amorphous definiton of what ESG can be.
+This is a result of a very amorphous definition of what ESG can be.

 The research team — Florian Berg, Julian Koelbel, and Roberto Rigobon, all associated with MIT Sloan’s Sustainability Initiative — found the correlation among those agencies’ ESG ratings was on average 0.61; by comparison, credit ratings from Moody’s and Standard & Poor’s are correlated at 0.99.
 That means “the information the decision-makers receive from [ESG] ratings agencies is relatively noisy,” the paper states — a condition researchers call “aggregate confusion.”Aggregate Confusion: The Divergence of ESG Ratings by Florian Berg, Julian F Kölbel, Roberto Rigobon :: SSRN